 As mentioned above, BASEC works with families to ensure that students with known food allergies are not exposed to allergens.
-A family should notify the Site Director of a student's allergies at the time of enrollment.
-This information should be included on the Medication Consent and Individualized Health Care Plan forms provided to all registered BASEC families via email, directing recipients to BASEC's database, which houses all BASEC's student information.
+A family should notify the Site Director of a student's allergies at the time of enrollment, by answering "yes" to the questions on the BASEC enrollment form about chronic health conditions and medications.
+Following the

+"yes" response, families are separately emailed BASEC's Medication Consent and Individualized Health Care Plan forms, prompting recipients to provide more detailed information about the health condition and medication and/or treatment.
 The allergies or suspected allergies or sensitivities for all affected children will be confidentially posted for teachers at their program site, and teachers will be made aware of these issues.